DataDog/dd-trace-js/README.md

 **Note:** ESLint only supports Node >= 4, so make sure you are using a compatible Node version before running this command.
-We also recommend using a plugin on your editor instead on constantly running this command.
+We also recommend using a plugin on your editor instead of constantly running this command.

 ### Continuous Integration